profjordanov/Data-Structures/Knowledge-base.md

 - Memory after the array may be occupied
 - If we want to resize the array we have to make a copy
 - Array Copy – O(n)

+# List Data Structure

+- Has a variable size